Ethylvanillin

 Ethylvanillin is the organic compound with the formula (C_{2}H_{5}O)(HO)C_{6}H_{3}CHO.
 This colorless solid consists of a benzene ring with hydroxyl, ethoxy, and formyl groups on the 4, 3, and 1 positions, respectively.
 It is a homologue of vanillin, differing on the 3 position.

 Preparation

 Ethylvanillin is prepared from catechol, beginning with ethylation to give guaethol (1).
 This ether condenses with glyoxylic acid to give the corresponding mandelic acid derivative (2), which by oxidation (3) and decarboxylation, gives ethylvanillin (4).

 Application

 As a flavorant, ethylvanillin is about three times as potent as vanillin and is used in the production of chocolate.
+Its aroma is described as "sweet, creamy, vanilla, caramellic, root beer".
+Besides its applications in the food industry, ethylvanillin is also widely used in perfumes, cosmetics, air fresheners, and pharmaceuticals.

 The molecule revolutionized both the design and aesthetics of olfactory art; artist Jacques Guerlain added a large quantity of it to a bottle of Jicky (1889) perfume, creating the main accord for the perfume house's flagship fragrance, Shalimar (perfume) (1925).
 This is one of the earliest uses of synthetic molecules that freed scent artists from the limits of natural materials.